timebertt/thesis-controller-sharding/content/60-evaluation.md

 Finally, Prometheus is configured to collect metrics from the webhosting operator as well.
 It exposes metrics from the controller-runtime library about controllers, workqueues, and the Kubernetes client ([@fig:dashboard-controller-runtime]).
-E.g., these metrics offer information on the rate and duration of reconciliations, and for how long objects are queued before being reconciled.
+For example, these metrics offer information on the rate and duration of reconciliations, and for how long objects are queued before being reconciled.
-Additionally, metrics have been added about the sharder controllers' actions, i.e. assignment and drain operations.
+Additionally, metrics are added about the sharder controllers' actions, i.e. assignment and drain operations.

 ![Controller-runtime dashboard](../assets/dashboard-controller-runtime.png){#fig:dashboard-controller-runtime}